Petal Signature Cotton

 Eco-friendly, quilting-weight cotton with unmatched softness and slight sheen

 This is the one if you are making a party dress!
 It's got a little bit of sheen (though nothing shiny like a satin) and a bit more weight for added body.
 The base color is bright white so colors will appear most vivid on this fabric.
 Organic Cotton Sateen is also the only fabric of the four here that I would describe as having a "soft" surface.
-It is very smooth - definitely the more luxurious choice, but I advise lining with a thinner fabric.
+It is very smooth - definitely the more luxurious choice, but I advise lining with a thinner fabric as it is a bit thicker.

 ---

 FOR KNITS...
 I recommend Cotton Spandex Jersey to go with most fabrics as it is a brighter white base and is not slinky/difficult to sew.
+This is the fabric I recommend for my jeans prints.
 However, if you are combining in an outfit with the Cotton Poplin, go with Organic Cotton Knit as it has a similarly creamy base color.

 ---